10 Tips for Managing Sensitive Teeth

 9. Talk to Your Dentist About Dental Varnishes and Coatings for Sensitivity

 For instance, fluoride varnish contains a resin-like material and a concentrated amount of fluoride to strengthen and coat your teeth.
 A dental practitioner will paint this varnish onto your teeth, allowing it to adhere to the surface and fill any holes or microscopic cracks that could aggravate sensitivity.
+This method of treating sensitive teeth will have the best results if your dentist reapplies the varnish every three to four months.

 10. Schedule a Dental Appointment to Have Your Gums Checked